Leshy4/CS-2400-Comp-Organization-2-ARM-Assembly-Lang/README.md

-REFERENCE FOR: CS 2400 Computer Organization II

-@ MSU Denver SPRING 2020   Teacher: Ms. Rajan
+REFERENCE FOR: CS2400 Computer Organization II                @ MSU Denver SPRING 2020   Teacher: Ms. Rajan

-IDE: Keil V5 uVision
+LANG: ARM Assembly         IDE: Keil V5 uVision

-LANG: ARM Assembly          Selected Microcontroller:

-CONTAINS: Code (Keil), Notes, Worksheets, ...............................

 **Used by selecting a virtual microcontroller to test code.   ->   EMBEDDED SYSTEM: ARMCM4_FP

-**Can't just Run Code.
-MUST Build, then use Debugger to Emulate the specified Embedded System.
+**Can't just Run Code (Unless Directly connected with the Embedded System).
+MUST Build, Then use Debugger to Emulate the Target System.